If you haven't used Geranium Oil yet then read this and get a bottle for yourself. I was blown away when I read the benefits of this oil.

 - Heals Cold Sores - dab a few drops on sores to relieve pain and help it heal quicker.

-Chronic fatigue is said to be helped by geranium which promotes healing of the adrenal glands.
+Chronic fatigue is also said to be helped by geranium which promotes healing of the adrenal glands.

 Because geranium is so mildly scented and balancing in nature, it blends extremely well with more potent oils such as thyme essential oil, or jasmine which is more floral scented.

-I loved this video by Rachel Weiland.
-She shows you how to make a DIY Face Oil using Geranium Oil and Tea Tree Oil.
+Try Rachel Weiland's DIY Face Oil using Geranium Oil and Tea Tree Oil.

 1/2 C Jojoba Oil